 Electricity at Marwes Homestay is supplied by a generator and is available from around sunset to midnight.
-There’s no phone signal or internet connection available in Yennyar.
+A variable 4G signal is available.

 Yennyar village is a ten minute walk away.
 You will need to come fully stocked with all the consumeables you consider essential, as only very basic supplies can be purchased in Yennyar’s small home kiosks.

 As everywhere else in Raja Ampat, safe waste disposal and recycling is unavailable, so please take your inorganic trash away with you when you leave.
 Lack of effective waste disposal and recycling means that trash left in the islands will end up polluting paradise.